nhsconnect/CareConnectAPI/pages/design/design_security.md

 - hardware keys and
 - external devices.

-Authorisation occures once the user is authenticated, the system decides which resources or data to allow access to.
+Authorisation occurs once the user is authenticated, the system decides which resources or data to allow access to.
 For APIs this is often some kind of access token, either obtained through an external process (e.g. when signing up for the API) or through a separate mechanism (e.g. OAuth).
 This token is then passed with each request to an API and is validated by the API before processing the request.

 ## Encryption and Signatures ##